heykevin/bus-mapper/README.md

 npm start
 ```
 Service will start on localhost:5000
-Screenshots will be saved in /service/videos/ by default.

 ## Deployment
 Frontend can be built by running `npm run build` then serve `index.html` on your favourite http server.